Background and Education

-In addition to being licensed in Virginia, Richard has also had a North Carolina license for almost twenty years as well.
-He has appeared in both Federal and State courts there, and has handled commercial loan closings on the Outer Banks and other North Carolina locales.
-Having both Virginia and North Carolina licenses has aided his clients in a variety of ways, such as allowing collection from debtors seeking to hide assets in North Carolina or enabling lenders and business owners to expand their presence from Virginia in to North Carolina.
+In addition to being licensed in Virginia, Richard has also been licensed in North Carolina for almost twenty years.
+He has appeared in both Federal and State courts there and has handled commercial loan closings on the Outer Banks and other North Carolina locales.
+Having both Virginia and North Carolina licenses has aided his clients in a variety of ways, such as allowing collection from debtors seeking to hide assets in North Carolina or enabling lenders and business owners to expand their presence from Virginia into North Carolina.

 Richard has brought his years of experience to Parks Zeigler and is recognized as Legal Elite by Virginia Business Magazine for the outstanding service he provides his clients.

 Outside the practice of law, Richard serves as the secretary of the Tidewater Bankruptcy Bar Association.
 He has been involved with several charities and is active in his neighborhood civic league.